 Below are links to my current research projects and my PhD work.
 You can find research outputs from this work on my publications page.

-The aim of the project is to investigate, develop, and demonstrate new ways to enable people, businesses and services to connect safely online, exploiting the complex “tapestry” of multi-modal signals woven by their everyday digital interactions.
+The project aimed to investigate, develop, and demonstrate new ways to enable people, businesses and services to connect safely online, exploiting the complex “tapestry” of multi-modal signals woven by their everyday digital interactions.

-For this research, I am working with Professor Wendy Moncur at the University of Dundee.
-My role is to run two qualitative studies looking at different aspects of determining trust in online environments. [more]
+For this research, I worked with Professor Wendy Moncur at the University of Dundee.
+My role was to run two qualitative studies looking at different aspects of determining trust in online environments: health care forums and online dating sites. [more]

 Reputation management in a digital world: The role of online information in the building, management, and evaluation of personal reputations